hannu-hell/Online_Shop/README.md

 I hope to create branches to explore these methods so they can be refered when needed.

 The main branch will be updated as I progress through the project and the rest of the method will be kept in seperate branches for reference.

+## Download the files and then in the command line type 'npm install' to download all dependencies for running.